2013 Malaysian Grand Prix: Race

 Valtteri Bottas began the race with a new front wing after damaging one on a reconnaissance lap in which he aquaplaned into a gravel trap.

 The 56-lap race was held in humid conditions during the afternoon on 24 March.
 Thunderstorms were forecast, and a 30-minute torrential downpour half an hour before the start made the track wet.
 The air temperature was 24 to 25 C, and the track temperature ranged from 27 to 33 C. 90,000 people were in attendance.
 Standing water caused light spray and impaired visibility, and all cars used intermediate tyres.
 Turn three was flooded, causing several drivers to aquaplane into a gravel trap before the race.
 Bottas damaged his front wing; after an assessment, the Williams team repaired it on the grid.
 Williams also changed Maldonado's engine the morning of the event due to piston damage in qualifying; Maldonado did not incur a penalty because he switched to another of his eight allocated engines for 2013.

 When the five red lights went out to begin the race, Vettel maintained his lead into the first corner.
 Massa and Alonso veered towards each other behind him, with Hamilton on the left and Webber on the right.
 Alonso entered turn two in second position, and was surprised by Vettel's perceived early braking.
 He hit the rear of Vettel's car, which put him wide and damaged his front wing.
 Webber overtook both Mercedes to move into third place, and battled Alonso for second on the first lap.
-The left front section of Alonso's front wing scraped the tarmac surface; Ferrari kept him on the circuit, anticipating that it would not detach.
+The left front section of Alonso's front wing scraped the tarmac surface; Alonso did not enter the pit lane since the Ferrari pit wall opted to keep him on the circuit, anticipating that it would not detach.
+Vettel's car was undamaged.
 Further down the field, Massa was blocked by other cars and fell from second to sixth.
 Hülkenberg made a fast start to advance from 12th to ninth, as Pérez moved up from tenth to eighth.

 Fernando Alonso retired when his front wing became lodged under his Ferrari and prevented him from steering it.